Sina30/ikipm_bus/README.md

 2) Extract the .zip or open the .zip.
 3) Place ```ikipm_bus``` in your ESX Directory
 4) Add  ```start ikipm_bus``` to your server.cfg

+### Terms of use
+By downloading this script you accept you will accomplish Terms of use specified in the license.md file.